Recoskie/JDasm/docs/Basics.md

 <br />

 The processor must be able to do arithmetic and operations with the standard primitive data types.
 In order to work with file formats.
-Which are the building blocks for all format types.
+The standard data types are the building blocks for all format types.

 <br />